Offices and Resources

 The Intercultural Center team provides academic and social support for multicultural and international students.
 Through resources such as the international and multicultural student orientation, mentoring, individual counseling and advising sessions we assist students with their transition to Whitman College and Walla Walla.

 Throughout the year, the center helps bring diverse perspectives and experiences to campus by sponsoring workshops, speakers, programs, and cultural events that are free and open to the whole community.
-In addition to the multi-ethnic interest house (MECCA), there are 15 active identity and culture groups that the Intercultural Center advises: Beyond Borders Club (BBC); Black Student Union (BSU); China at Whitman; Club Latino; Feminists Advocating Change and Empowerment (FACE); First Generation Working Class (FGWC); For Us By Us (FUBU); PRISM (a group for LGBTQIA+ students); Hillel-Shalom; Indigenous People's Education & Cultural Club (IPECC); Mixed Race Club; Namaste; South Asian Student Association (SASA); and Whitman African Student Association (WASA).
+In addition to the Multicultural House, there are 15 active identity and culture groups that the Intercultural Center advises: Beyond Borders Club (BBC); Black Student Union (BSU); China at Whitman; Club Latino; Feminists Advocating Change and Empowerment (FACE); First Generation Working Class (FGWC); For Us By Us (FUBU); PRISM (a group for LGBTQIA+ students); Hillel-Shalom; Indigenous People's Education & Cultural Club (IPECC); Mixed Race Club; Namaste; South Asian Student Association (SASA); and Whitman African Student Association (WASA).
 These student-led organizations are among the most active clubs on campus.
 They provide leadership opportunities for students and promote diversity and multiculturalism by sponsoring speakers, discussion panels, musical events, dances, festivals, and dinners.

-Reid Campus Center 218
+Reid Campus Center, 218

 International Student and Scholar Services